thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/transformation/copy-key-value-pairs.md

     },
     "keys": {
       "type": "array",
       "description": "A set of keys to copy from the source.
-Regular expressions are supported.", "items": {
+Java regular expressions are supported.", "items": {
         "type": "string"
       }